Davidt001/fire-grass-water/README.md

 - HTML
     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)
 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - The following metrics were returned:
-      - There are 11 functions in this file.
+      - There are 6 functions in this file.
-      - Function with the largest signature takes 2 arguments, while the median is 0.
+      -Function with the largest signature take 2 arguments, while the median is 0.5.
-      - Largest function has 10 statements in it, while the median is 3.
+      -Largest function has 34 statements in it, while the median is 2.
-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+      -The most complex function has a cyclomatic complexity value of 20 while the median is 1.5.

-### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment